arnaudh/magic-card-zoom/README.md

 # MagicCardZoom

-MagicCardZoom is a browser extension to identify _Magic: the Gathering™_ cards in YouTube videos.
+MagicCardZoom is a browser extension to identify _Magic: the Gathering™_ cards in videos and streams.

 ![](src/img/capture1.gif)